rinatz/pendulum-cpp/README.md

 # Pendulum C++

-[Pendulum] is datetime library implemented by Python.
-This library is C++ porting.
+[Pendulum] is beautiful datetime library implemented by Python.
+I was ported it to C++!

 ## Requirements